The Rock of Magus is the second book in The Jotham Fletcher Mystery Thriller Series.

 Less than a second later, they heard the unmistakable sound of rustling leaves.

 Toni Pike is the author of The Jotham Fletcher Mystery Thriller Series.
-Here are the other two books in the series:
+Here are the other three books in the series:

 Book 1 is The Magus Covenant